KU-Wongnai/review-service/README.md

 JWT_SECRET=
 ```

-Run the following command to start MySQL Server at port 3306.
+Run the following command to start everything inside docker container.

 ```sh
 docker-compose up -d
 ```

-Run the following command to start the application.
+Or run with the following command to start the application locally.

 ```sh
 mvn spring-boot:run